 The electronic design minor allows students to expand the intellectual and technical skills needed to design, analyze and synthesize effective 2-D and 3-D form typology, utilizing rapid prototyping techniques, and effective collaboration and communication skills.
 Coursework includes 2-D and 3-D design, visualization and communication, animation and virtual representation, and multimedia and interactive design as they relate to the building arts professions.

-- ELDS 425 Electronic Design Practice and Project Management*
+- ELDS 425 Digital Design Practice and Project Management*

-- ELDS 475 Electronic Design Simulation and Communication*
+- ELDS 475 Spatial Simulation and Visualization in the Building Arts*

 - — Directed elective†